osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

       engine RPM values.

-* Identify the reference model for your data in AF Server
+* Identify the reference model for your data in Asset Framework
    *  A reference model can be thought of as a logical representation of your physical real-world data.
 The reference model should be understandable from a technical perspective; it is not necessary for your entire organization to understand it.
 Be aware of the tools provided with your PI System, such as AF Transformer, which allows